germanattanasio/visual-recognition-nodejs/README.md

-# Visual Recognition + AlchemyVision Demo
+# Visual Recognition Demo
 [![Build Status](https://travis-ci.org/watson-developer-cloud/visual-recognition-nodejs.svg?branch=master)](https://travis-ci.org/watson-developer-cloud/visual-recognition-nodejs?branch=master)
 [![codecov.io](https://codecov.io/github/watson-developer-cloud/visual-recognition-nodejs/coverage.svg?branch=master)](https://codecov.io/github/watson-developer-cloud/visual-recognition-nodejs?branch=master)

-[Visual Recognition][visual_recognition_service] partnered with [Alchemy Vision](http://www.alchemyapi.com/products/alchemyvision), allows you to derive insights from an image based on its visual content.
+The [Visual Recognition][visual_recognition_service] Service uses deep learning algorithms to analyze images for scenes, objects, faces, text, and other subjects that can give you insights into your visual content.
 You can organize image libraries, understand an individual image, and create custom classifiers for specific results that are tailored to your needs.

 Give it a try!
 Click the button below to fork into IBM DevOps Services and deploy your own copy of this application on Bluemix.